dell/csi-baremetal-operator/docs/MIGRATION_BETWEEN_NAMESPACES.md

 Manual CSI migration into another namespace
 ---------------------
-It may happen that CSI charts should be moved into another default or non-default namespace.
+It may happen that CSI charts (including pods and configmaps) should be moved into another default or non-default namespace.
 `helm upgrade` is not suitable in this case due to kubernetes objects fields restrictions.
 So we need to delete and install CSI charts, which is described in the steps below.